Rotation of Ellipses

 Rotation Example

 Problem: Rotate the ellipse \(-x^2+xy-2y^2+2x+3y-2 = 0\).
-Find its center and the foci.
+Find the center and the foci of the slanted ellipse.

 Solution: Let’s find the angle of rotation first: \(\theta = \dfrac{1}{2}\cot^{-1}\dfrac{A-C}{B} = \dfrac{1}{2}\cot^{-1}\dfrac{-1-(-2)}{1} = 22.5^{\circ}\).
 The angle of rotation is positive.